NicolaiCushnir/learn-C-Plus-Plus/docs/WHY_C++.md

 * Games - Probably something like Strong Hold Crusader
 * Learn Security
 * Maybe create a new language Programming ?
 With My own Compile, without OOP.
 Only Zero Abstraction ? 🤔
+* Envoy - Maybe to help improve this web server which was wrote in C++.
+But i presume that must use before something period.

 ### Extern Links :
 * link 1